deancureton/Sigma/Sigma/README.md

 ```
 str x‼️
 ```
-To assign a value to `x` at declaration, use the arrow sign before typing the actual content of the variable:
+To assign a value to `x` at declaration, use the arrow sign before typing the actual content of the variable (the keyword `var` is not permitted in this case):
 ```
 str x <- "This is a string."‼️
 ```
-To assign a value to `x` outside of declaration, the keyword `str` would be left out.
+To assign a value to `x` outside of declaration, the type keyword would be left out.

 ## Interchanging Types